 It's important to remember that you have to change the URLs from the admin panel first and then move the Wordpress files and folders to the new location.

 If you have forgotten to do it and have moved the files before changing the addresses, there is an easy way to fix this.
 You have to open the database used by Wordpress.
 You can do that through phpMyAdmin, from the Databases section of the Pixie control panel.
 In the Wordpress database find the table wp_options (the prefix might be different) and open it.
 Then under the column option_name find the ones named siteurl and home, open them and edit the URL address so that it points to the new location of your Wordpress files (e.g. http://yourdomain/blog).
 Now you should be able to open your Wordpress blog using the new URL.

 For more detailed information on this read the Change WordPress Location tutorial.

 Was this answer helpful?

-- How to configure custom date and time formats in WordPress
+- How to configure the general settings in WordPress